flybywiresim/docs/docs/aircraft/a380x/feature-guides/index.md

 ---
-title: FlyByWire A380X - Feature Guide List
+title: A380X Feature Guides - Overview
-description: An initial list of available feature guides for the FlyByWire A380X.
+description: A collection of guides for selected features of the A380X.
 ---

 # Overview